-How many attractions do you want to visit?
+2. How many attractions do you want to visit?

 Be realistic in choosing the number of attractions you want to visit on your trip to New York City.
 You are unlikely to be able to visit 5 attractions in one day.
-If you want to experience as much as possible in a short amount of time, plan around 3-4 attractions per day.
+If you want to experience as much as possible in a short amount of time, plan no more than 3-4 attractions per day.
 If you are a person who prefers to take their time and plan around 1-2 per day.
 Don’t forget to only count the number of full days you will be in New York City.
-Exclude your date of arrival and departure from your planning as on these days it will be hard to visit any attractions unless you are arriving very early in the morning.
+Exclude your date of arrival and departure from your planning as these days it will be hard to visit any attractions unless you are arriving very early in the morning.

 The hop-on-hop-off bus tours are a great way to experience NYC and gain a good impression of the different parts of town.
 Most of the passes include some form of a hop-on-hop-off bus tour due to the popularity of the tour, however, it can be confusing for how long and which routes.
 Check out the list below to make sure that the pass you have chosen includes your desired length of the hop-on-hop-off NYC bus tours.

 - CityPass: Not included

 - Sightseeing Pass: Included for the entire duration of the pass